Friday, December 22, 2017

 8. While amino acids are the building blocks of proteins, amino acids do not ‘join’ to form proteins.
 That would be like suggesting that if you put bricks into an acid bath they will 'join' to form a brick wall.
 They won't - they would simply dissolve.
 In the same way, unprotected proteins – such as a conglomeration of amino acids floating in a primordial soup – quickly break down into individual chemicals.

-10. What are the odds of those two amino acids, linked in the correct order, linking to threonine, the 3rd amino acid in this protein?
+10. What are the odds of those two amino acids, linked in the correct order, linking up to threonine, the 3rd amino acid in this protein?
 Now the odds are 1 in 4,913.
 With each additional amino acid in order, the odds grow exponentially.
 To get all 17 linked in the right order, the odds have been calculated at one chance in a number that would be written as a 1 followed by 552 zeroes.
 If you're thinking that this is more than the number of characters in this paragraph and the one above it, think bigger.
-That is a larger number than the number of seconds the universe has been in existence.
-It is a larger number than the total number of atoms in the entire universe!
+That is a larger number than the total number of seconds the universe has been in existence.
+In fact, it is larger than the total number of atoms in the entire universe!

-12. Scientists believe that the simplest organism that could be called living would consist of 250 different proteins.
-None has been found in nature.
+12. Scientists believe that the simplest organism that could be called living would consist of no fewer than 250 different proteins.
+It's a theory - no organism that simple has been found in nature.
 So they’ve taken the simplest known form, a bacterium with 901 base pairs in its DNA, and they are working at stripping away parts of that DNA to make it simpler.
 They have managed to get it down to 473.
 But at 472, it is no longer living.
-And to create an organism with 473 base pairs requires 531,000 instructions, each happening in the right order, at the right time.
+And for an organism with 473 base pairs to evolve would require 531,000 instructions, each happening in the right order, at the right time.

 13. Now, go back to the amino acid question at the top.
 Remember, right handed versus left handed, and alpha versus beta?
 Imagine a bag full of billions of mixed Legos – red, green, white, and blue.
 Suppose you want to build a white spiral staircase of Legos.
 Imagine drawing Legos out of the bag, one at a time, 531,000 times, and only getting white ones.